MacGesture/MacGesture/README.md

 Wheel directions may vary according to system configurations or some system tweaks (Karabiner's Reverse Vertical Scrolling, for example).

+# Download

+Download the latest zip from https://github.com/MacGesture/MacGesture/releases

+# Known Issues

+* Right click does not work in some Java applications.

+An imperfect fix:
+Take WebStorm for example, open Preferences, then KeyMap, set the shortcut of "Show Context Menu" to "Button3 Click"

 # Q&A

 Feel free to open issue

-# Download

-Download the latest zip from https://github.com/MacGesture/MacGesture/releases

 # Tips